 Featured Composition: Einstein’s Light

-Einstein’s Light tells the story of Einstein as a devoted violinist who particularly loved the music of Mozart and Bach.
+Einstein’s Light is inspired by Albert Einstein as a devoted violinist who particularly loved the music of Mozart and Bach.
 Each of the five movements (Einstein’s Light; Struggle and Breakthrough; Einstein’s Sarabande: The Loneliness of Genius; Bending of Spacetime; Harmonic Mind) is based on music by Mozart or Bach, and then spins off into a physics-inspired “thought experiment” where the music bends, stretches, floats, and and performs other spooky actions.
 Einstein’s Light was recorded by violinist Joshua Bell and pianist Marija Stroke on Sony Classical.

 Spotify | iTunes | Amazon Music | Apple Music | Google Play